-- 8. When it becomes necessary to replace a bridge, engineers with expertise in historic bridge preservation should be consulted. - 9.
-Key plan stakeholders should work together to develop a set of bridge designs to be used for modifications or reconstruction of significant bridges. - 10.
+- 8. When it becomes necessary to reconstruct a bridge, engineers with expertise in historic bridge preservation should be consulted. - 9.
+Key plan stakeholders should work together to develop a set of bridge designs to be used for modifications or reconstruction of bridges identified as significant features. - 10.
 Design exceptions, as allowed by the Federal Highway Administration, should allow for funding for compatible bridges. - 11.
 MCDOT and SHA should explore and be encouraged to accept appropriate and safe design exceptions for federally funded rustic bridges that will maintain the rural character of the road. - 12.
 Bridges that are rebuilt should be designed to accommodate the appropriate number of vehicle trips and not be overdesigned; to the extent possible, these designs should use materials that enhance the rustic quality of the road.
+Accommodations should be made to ensure safe and efficient movement of agricultural equipment where applicable.